15 December 2021 Update

 Implement bullet proof systems to help you wake up earlier

-A sun lamp is a light that turns on at a certain time, usually the same time that the sun would rise.
+A sun lamp is a light that automatically turns on at a certain time, usually the same time that the sun would rise.
 Your body needs light for it’s circadian rhythm to work this may not wake you up but it could make getting up a bit easier if your room is lit up when it’s time to wake up.
-Alternatively what I have done is bought a Sonoff Basic Wifi Switch that allows you to schedule the light turning on and off from your phone.
-They are incredibly affordable at $5 – 10.
+I bought a Sonoff Basic Wifi Switch that allows you to schedule the light turning on and off from your phone.
+They are incredibly affordable at $5 – $10, and a great alternative to an actual sun lamp.

 Using IFTTT.com and Buffer.com I set up an automated tweet that goes off every day at 06:00am.
-This means that I have to be awake everyday before 06:00am.
+This means that I have to be awake everyday before 06:00am to avoid the embarrassing tweet from going to twitter.
 Currently, I have my alarm set for 05:30am and I intend to gradually decrease that time until I feel a negative effect on my workday.
 For me getting enough sleep is more important than waking up early.
 I try to get about 8hours of sleep every night.
 If I am finding that I start to get less than 8hours of sleep a night and that I can’t get to bed early enough, I will stop reducing the wake up time.

-Alternatively, you could ask your Wife or Room Mate to wake up early with you, and thus, you’d be keeping each other accountable.
+Alternatively, you could ask your Wife or Room Mate to wake up early with you.
+You’d be keeping each other accountable.

 For a lot of people a good keystone habit is making their bed.
 A keystone habit is a simple task that you do very often without fail that you can tack additional tasks after completing.
 For example every time you make your bed, do 5 push-ups directly afterwards.
 Or, every time you make your bed, you write in your journal.
 Having a set routine can make waking up a lot easier since it reduces some of the uncertainty.